 Long Lead Time Analysis

 The impact of unavailable long lead time equipment will be studied as part of the 2022 RTP per R2.1.5 of NERC Reliability Standard TPL-001-5.1.
-Long-lead time equipment analysis is performed to study the impact of an outage of a transmission elements, identified by the TO per its review of its spare equipment strategy.
+Long-lead time equipment analysis is performed to study the impact of an outage of a transmission element, identified by the TO per its review of its spare equipment strategy.
 For the purposes of this study the long lead time criteria is defined as one year.
 A market notice requesting a list of long lead time equipment will be sent out prior to the study.
 The study results are posted on the MIS Certified Area for TSPs.
 Each responsible TO is encouraged to review and update its spare equipment strategy to prepare for an outage of such equipment.
 The RTP is not expected to develop CAPs for issues identified in long lead time analysis.

-Economic Analysis

-The transmission network from the final summer peak 2021 RTP reliability cases for 2024 and 2027 will be uploaded into UPLAN as the starting economic cases.
-The start cases will be updated to reflect new projects that have recently received approval through the RPG review process.
-The UPLAN database will also be updated using input assumptions included in the economic input assumptions addendum.
-The economic analysis may include weather scenarios performed on five weather years in which wind, solar, and load profiles are based on the <to be determined> weather years.
-Transmission outage sensitivity analysis may also be included in the 2022 RTP economic analysis.

 Deliverables

 In the course of the analysis, the following information, at a minimum, will be shared with the stakeholders via MIS: